 MEET THE TEAM

-Andrew Higson – Director
+Andrew Higson – Director (and Event Leader)

 I’m also a qualified Mental Health First Aider and passionate about promoting the benefits of outdoor activities and a reconnection with nature.

-John Gale – Operations Manager
+John Gale – Operations Manager (and Event Support)

 I am a keen rock climber.
 After discovering my passion for the sport 6 years ago, whilst trying out a local climbing wall, I have since attended various training schemes and am currently working towards the Rock Climbing Instructor award through Mountain Training.
 I’ve been fortunate enough to enjoy climbing across the UK, Spain, France, Italy and Corsica.